 Edgard Barki, Professor of Social Entrepeneurship and Marketing Strategies at FGV-EAESP, along with Prof Graziella Comini and Dr. Luciana Trindade de Aguiar, illustrate the different perspectives on social businesses brewed in the Brazilian context.

-By CoBS Editorialist Afifeh Fakor.
-Related research: “A three-pronged approach to social business: A Brazilian multi-case analysis social businesses” penned by Edgard Barki, Graziella Comini and Luciana Tridade de Aguiar
+Brazil: A hotbed for social businesses that transform lives by CoBS Editorialist Afifeh Fakor.
+Related research: “A three-pronged approach to social business: A Brazilian multi-case analysis social businesses” penned by Edgard Barki, Graziella Comini and Luciana Tridade de Aguiar.

 A land of opportunities